BerSerK/notes/source/LearningMaterial.rst

    c.
 Documentation Tools.

       I. `Python-Sphinx <http://sphinx-doc.org/>`_ Sphinx is a tool that makes it easy to create intelligent and beautiful documentation, written by Georg Brandl and licensed under the BSD license.
 And it's the tool `this site <http://notes.yeshiwei.com>`_ built with.
-      II. `Doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ Doxygen is the de facto standard tool for generating documentation from annotated C++ sources, but it also supports other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL (Corba, Microsoft, and UNO/OpenOffice flavors), Fortran, VHDL, Tcl, and to some extent D.
+      II. `Doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ is the de facto standard tool for generating documentation from annotated C++ sources, but it also supports other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL (Corba, Microsoft, and UNO/OpenOffice flavors), Fortran, VHDL, Tcl, and to some extent D.

 6. Suggested Reading: